paleovar/cupsm/docs/tutorial2.rst

 **as dictionary, keys are the site names and values the site_objects**

-Here, we reuse the code of the Tutorial 1.
+Here, we reuse the code of Tutorial 1.

 .. code:: ipython3